 NOTE: This lesson can be completed as a stand-alone lesson or as part of the KS5 SOW for which it is part 5 of 6 lessons.
-You may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school or college.
+Depending on the time allocated for PSHE provision you may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.

 Starter Main Plenary What jobs are out there?
 Let's advertise: Final thoughts: In groups, students list as In pairs or groups, choose a What are students' many job opportunities job from the starter task thoughts on the session? within the gaming sector and create a quick job How do they feel about they can think of.
-Examples advertisement with the careers with the field of include programmers, relevant requirements.
+Examples advertisement with the careers with the field of include programmers, artists, voice actors, relevant requirements.
 Esports?
-Has anything artists, voice actors, surprised them?
-What are commentators, e-sports IT option: Use resource 1 to the pros and cons? athlete etc. search specific websites.
-Teacher to remind students Discuss with students: Benefits and risks: of where they can get help.
-Esports are one of the As a group, discuss the If they are worried about fastest growing sectors in benefits and risks that come their own or someone the UK, meaning with applying for gaming else's relationship with opportunities are growing jobs.
-Or from working gaming or gambling they rapidly (provide resource 1 within the gaming industry. can speak to a member of - info sheet).
-How can young people staff. mitigate these risks?
-BigDeal and Childline sign Consider: time spent posting options. gaming in order to develop skill, work life balance, skills needed and acquired for gaming career, technology, access to technology.
+Has anything surprised them?
+What are commentators, e-sports athlete etc. IT option: Use resource 1 to the pros and cons?
+Discuss with students: search specific websites.
+Benefits and risks: Teacher to remind students of where they can get help.
+Esports are one of the As a group, discuss the If they are worried about fastest growing sectors in the UK, meaning opportunities are growing rapidly (provide resource 1 - info sheet). benefits and risks that come with applying for gaming jobs.
+Or from working within the gaming industry.
+How can young people mitigate these risks? their own or someone else's relationship with gaming or gambling they can speak to a member of staff.
+Consider: time spent gaming in order to develop skill, work life balance, skills needed and acquired for gaming career, technology, GamCare and Childline sign posting options. access to technology.